Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 A cheap cinema lens is a little like a cheap sword.

-A cheap sword can hurt, even kill, it just lacks finesse.
+A cheap sword can hurt, even kill, it just sometimes lacks finesse.

 Equally, a masterwork blade in the wrong hands is more likely to hurt the wielder than the intended target.